kikito/love-loader/README.md

 * `loader.newImage(holder, key, path)`.
 Adds a new image to the list of images to load.
 * `loader.newSource(holder, key, path, sourceType)`.
-Adds a new source to the list of images to load.
+Adds a new source to the list of sources to load.
 * `loader.newFont(holder, key, path)`.
 Adds a new font to the list of fonts to load.
 * `loader.start(finishCallback, loadedCallback)`.
 Starts doing the